mery81/CarLand/README.rst

 7. Report generation in excel format for administration.
 It will contain the summary of available vehicles.

+This project is for sumulating software used by car delear for selling cars both old and new.

+**Users of the software:**\

+1. Admin - Admin is the administrator of software, he can add new salesmen, add and delete invetories.Functionalies can be performed by Admin are below:
+   1) Add SalesMen
+   2) Add Inventory
+   3) Delete Inventory
+   4) Display avaiable Inventory
+   5) Display sold Inventory
+   6) Update password
+   7) Create Report
+   8) Logout

+By default password for Admin is : admin

+2. Salesmen - Sales men can sell cars and can also cancel the sold car.
+He can view the avaiable cars and sold cars.Functionalies can be performed by Admin are below:

+   1) Sell Car
+   2) Cancel Car sold
+   3) Display avaiable Inventory
+   4) Display sold Inventory
+   5) Logout
 **Actual Alternatives:**

 Using paper sheets for inventory management, with data entry into Excel.